Telekom Baskets Bonn: Entry of the Deutsche Telekom and early years in the Bundesliga

 In April 1995, the Telekom Baskets Bonn declared their goal to be promoted to the Bundesliga in 1997.
 But already in the 1995–96 season the team finished the second division unbeaten and moved up to Germany's prime basketball league.
 There, the Baskets managed to establish themselves immediately, supported by an ecstatic home crowd at the newly built Hardtberghalle of the Hardtberg School Center.
-In their first season the Baskets succeeded to the finals of the German Championship.
-There, they lost 1:3 against Alba Berlin.
+In their first season the Baskets reached the finals of the German championship where they lost 3–1 against Alba Berlin.
 In the following years they always reached the playoffs until the 2004–05 season.
 In 2005, the Baskets finished the regular season at the No. 9 position.
 Then coach Predrag Krunić was relieved of his duties.
 In December 2005, Michael Koch the former national team captain became the team's new head coach.
-Previously, for a few months Bonn was coached by the Croat Danijel Jusup.
+Previously, for a few months Bonn was coached by Danijel Jusup.

 From 1998 to 2002, the Baskets had a cooperation agreement with the SG Sechtem.
 This cooperation ended in 2002 due to a new strategic orientation of both clubs.